NISH1001/bits-and-paradoxes/README.md

 ---

-## Life - A Hodge of Love and Tragedy
+## Life - A Hodgepodge of Love and Tragedy
 1. [ From first kiss to unfollowing – culture that sums up love in 2020](https://www.theguardian.com/culture/2020/feb/13/from-first-kiss-to-unfollowing-culture-that-sums-up-love-in-2020)
 ---